munificent/craftinginterpreters/book/statements-and-state.md

 expression statements.

 Remember how `statement()` tries to parse an expression statement if no other statement matches?
-And `expression()` reports a syntax error if it can't parse an expression at the current token?
+And `expressionStatement()` reports a syntax error if it can't parse an expression at the current token?
 That chain of calls ensures we report an error if a valid declaration or statement isn't parsed.

 When the parser matches a `var` token, it branches to: